 - Budget limits if booking travel or making purchases

-And remember something that may be clear to you, that you assume, may not be to your VA.
-Encourage your VA to ask questions if something is not clear or your instructions seem incomplete.
+And remember something that may be clear to you, may not be to your VA.
+Be open to questions from your VA so they can clarify if something is not clear or your instructions seem incomplete.

 If you are starting with a new VA or a new project, it’s useful to establish a checkpoint early in the project to make sure everything is being done correctly.

 For example, if you asked your VA to update several hundred records in your database, set a checkpoint after ten percent of the work is done to make sure everything is going well; review the work and make any adjustments as needed.
 You don’t want your VA to complete a lengthy project, only to find it was all done incorrectly.